allwelldotdev/lab/notes/python.md

 - The reference implementation of python is **CPython** otherwise known as **Canonical Python**.
 This is the standard, official python.

 ## Virtual Environments
-Virtual Environments in Python are used to make a copy of Python installation to enable you switch between Python versions and Python dependency versions or differences for your Python project.
+Virtual Environments `venv` in Python are used to make a copy of Python installation to enable you switch between Python versions and Python dependency versions or differences for your Python project.

 Within Python virtual environments (or venv) are scripts to "activate" / "deactivate" the environment.